Rilla of Ingleside: Plot summary

 Set almost a decade after Rainbow Valley, Europe is on the brink of the First World War, and Anne's youngest daughter Rilla is an irrepressible almost-15-year-old, excited about her first adult party and blissfully unaware of the chaos that the Western world is about to enter.
 Her parents worry because Rilla seems not to have any ambition, is not interested in attending college, and is more concerned with having fun.
+Rilla was needlessly worried whether any boy would dance with her.
+Kenneth Ford dances with her, and they spend time together away from the crowd.

 Once the Continent descends into war, Jem Blythe and Jerry Meredith promptly enlist, upsetting Anne, Nan, and Faith Meredith (whom Rilla suspects is engaged to Jem).
 Rilla's brother Walter, who is of age, does not enlist, ostensibly due to a recent bout with typhoid but truly because he fears the ugliness of war and death.
 He confides in Rilla that he feels he is a coward.
 Rilla was a bit happy because she was closer to Walter than to her brother Jem.

 The enlisted boys report to Kingsport for training.
 Jem's dog, Dog Monday, takes up a vigil at the Glen train station waiting for Jem to come back.
 Rilla's siblings Nan, Di, and Walter return to Redmond College, and Shirley returns to Queen's Academy, leaving Rilla anxiously alone at home with her parents, their spinster housekeeper Susan Baker, and Gertrude Oliver, a teacher who is boarding with the Blythes while her fiancé reports to the front.

 As the war drags on, Rilla matures, organizing the Junior Red Cross in her village.
 While collecting donations for the war effort, she comes across a house where a young mother has just died with her husband away at war, leaving no one to care for her two-week-old son.
 Rilla takes the sickly little boy back to Ingleside in a soup tureen, naming him "James Kitchener Anderson" after his father and, on the insistence of Susan, Herbert Kitchener, British Secretary of State for War.
 Rilla's father Gilbert challenges her to raise the war orphan, and although she doesn't like babies at all, she rises to the occasion, eventually coming to love "Jims" as her own.
 She also assists in the elopement of a soldier whose beloved is Miranda Pryor, the daughter of the town's only vocal pacifist; the pacifist's attempts to oppose fund-raising for the war effort or to criticize the war while leading prayers are a recurring minor storyline.